 - Osteoporosis is a disease that causes bones to become weak and easy to break.
 Osteoporosis increases the risk of fractures of the hip, spine, and wrist.

-- Factors that may increase the risk of osteoporosis in people living with HIV include HIV infection itself and some HIV medicines (for example tenofovir, [brand name: Viread]).
-Also, people with HIV are living longer because of HIV medicines, and advancing age increases the risk of osteoporosis.
+- Factors that may increase the risk of osteoporosis in people living with HIV include HIV infection itself and some HIV medicines (for example, tenofovir disoproxil fumarate [brand name: Viread]).
+Also, HIV medicines are helping people with HIV live longer, and advancing age increases the risk of osteoporosis.

 - Other risk factors for osteoporosis include a poor diet, physical inactivity, and smoking.
 These risk factors can be managed by lifestyle changes.
 For example, eating a healthy diet that includes foods rich in calcium and vitamin D and doing weight-bearing exercises can make bones stronger and help slow the rate of bone loss.